 School in the 21st Century

-My experiences as a student, sitting where our Adelson Lions sit now each day, were a mixed bag of exhilarating and mundane.
+My experiences as a student were a mixed bag of exhilarating and mundane.
 I constantly questioned, “What does it take to create a school where teachers love to teach and students love to learn?” and I still do so today.
 But I’ve come to believe that the answer is something along the lines of, “It takes joy, relevance, and choice in the teaching and learning process” – the same qualities we seek in our professional and personal lives.
-That’s why I am constantly working, along with my remarkable colleagues, towards making the Adelson Educational Campus (Las Vegas) one of the most exceptional learning institutions in the world, where students find joy in their work, see its relevance in everyday life, and have choices about the paths of their educational trajectories.
-In crafting such teaching and learning experiences, we provide our youth an Education for Life.
+That’s why I am constantly working, along with my remarkable colleagues locally and around the world, towards making “school” a place where students find joy in their work, see its relevance in everyday life, and have choices about the paths of their educational trajectories.
+In crafting such teaching and learning experiences.

 An Exceptional Educational Trajectory